SoumyajitDas-SkyNet21/Territorial-and-Census-Overview-Of-India/README.md

 - Population Demographics:

-  -Uttar Pradesh is the most populous state in India with a population of 199,812,341 (as per 2011 census).
+  - Uttar Pradesh is the most populous state in India with a population of 199,812,341 (as per 2011 census).
-  -Sikkim is the least populous state in India with a population of 610,577 (as per 2011 census).
+  - Sikkim is the least populous state in India with a population of 610,577 (as per 2011 census).

 Geographical Distribution: